The old pattern books for specific machine brands picture fabrics in many exciting textures.

 After entering the desired values, as you move onto the canvas, a brush icon and crosshair will appear, along with a square bordered with a dotted edge representing the clipboard brush in full size, place it touching the left upper corner for a straightforward tiled repeat, an alternative to the familiar method using Filter, Map, Tile.
 Undo and repeat if needed.

-For a brick repeat For easy and quick drawing in any repeat configuration including random, I recommend using ArahPaint.
+For easy and quick drawing in any repeat configuration including random, I recommend using ArahPaint.

 For other tiling repeats, I have found Gimp offset limiting, offering this as an alternative method for, in this case, a half-drop design.